How to Burn Disc using CMD in Windows 10

 Step 2: Run Command to Burn ISO to Disc using CMD

-In command prompt window, type isoburn.exe
+In the command prompt window, type isoburn.exe

 and press Enter.
 It will show you the syntax of the command.